-Masking: Some groups in society have the ability to hide their real income from the prying eyes of tax officers (and sociologists of course - although they are probably slightly more concerned about the activities of the former).
+Some groups in society have the ability to hide their real income from the prying eyes of tax officers (and sociologists of course - although they're probably slightly more concerned about the activities of the former).

 The wealthy, for example, may employ accountants to find (legal) ways of minimising their income for tax purposes.
-Prem Sikka ('Socialism in reverse', 2003), for example, estimates UK tax avoidance schemes (legal ways of avoiding taxation) cost the government £25 billion each year.
+Sikka (2003), for example, estimates UK tax avoidance schemes (legal ways of avoiding taxation) cost the government £25 billion each year.
 On the other hand, some groups may minimise their declared income by working in the: